The way to avoid performance problems when implementing a federal-level information system

 See our case studies to have detailed information about the projects we have worked on.
 Take deep into the tasks we managed to solve and implemented solutions.

-The throughput of a load station is measured using synthetic testing, i.e. standardized tests showing the performance of an information technology (IT) system in terms of hardware and software performance metrics.
+The throughput of a load station is measured using synthetic testing, i.e. standardized tests showing the performance of an information technology (IT) system in terms of hardware and software metrics using synthetic monitoring tools.

-In the process of searching the throughput of load stations, the load testing team did not have access to testing stand machines, and we did not have an opportunity to observe the utilization of hardware resources of the stand itself.
+In the process of searching the throughput of load stations, the load testing team did not have access to testing stand machines, and we did not have an opportunity to observe the utilization of hardware resources of the stand itself during the synthetic software testing.

-After the first synthetic test, it became clear that central processing unit (CPU) utilization at the load station did not exceed 20%.
+After the first synthetic load testing, it became clear that central processing unit (CPU) utilization at the load station did not exceed 20%.
 The first concern was the non-optimal performance of the load scripts.
 After a series of optimizations to the load scripts, we still observed no improvements.

 The next possible reason for the throughput limitation was the network channel itself (in load scripts there was a large number of web statics).